dribnet/purvs/README.md

 This README explains the three different paramaterized faces for part2.

-In my case, in each of my faces I use 3 sliders.
-For the first face I used my previous solution but added controls for the tilt, mouth openess, and number of eyes.
+Each of my faces reacts to the 3 sliders in the top left corner of the page.
+For the first face I recreated a minimalist version of Harry Potter.
+I wanted the face to be recognisable just by the key features of the character.
+The colour and location of his scar can be altered along with the size of his glasses.

-In the second version I was mostly thinking about eyes and hair.
-For the eyes, there is a true/false variable which determines if the face is blinking as well as a continuous variable for shifting the eye left and right.
-The hair ranges from stubble to bushy.
+In the next face I wanted to try something completely different.
+I wanted this to look "sketchy" and give the user the ability to turn off and on certain aspects so different combinations would show different expressions.
+The eyes and face lines can be changed (through the use of discrete variables) along with how bold the lines are.

-In the third face I tried out a darker robot idea.
-This robot is always staring right at you and might have a wide or narrow head.
-His middle eye is a lazy eye.
+I wanted the final face to look more cartoonish than the other so opted for bold features and added lines.
+The colour of the eyes and face can be changed as well as the length of his antenna.